murat8505/Reliance-ESCPOS-Commands/font_cmds.rst

    :Format:
         ``Hex       $1C $7D $26  xL xH``

         ``ASCII     FS    }   &  xL xH``

-        ``Decimal   28  125   xL xH``
+        ``Decimal   28  125  36  xL xH``

    :Range: ``0 ≤ xL + (xH * 256) ≤ 65535``

    :Default: Default codepage is set with PC tools
    :Notes:
+       - Codepage = (xL + (xH * 256))
        - If the codepage sent to the printer is not installed, the currently active codepage will not change.
+       - See "Command Table Layout" section for more information on two byte number definitions.

    :Related: :ref:`Select Codepage<1b74>`
    :Example: ``None``